The Girl Who Slept Too Little: Critical response

 Ryan Budke of TV Squad enjoyed the episode and said, "I thought this was an absolutely fantastic episode, and I love how they dealt with a semi-serious problem: the conflict that Lisa (and everyone else) has always more-or-less thought of herself as an adult, but she is still very much a little girl."

 On Four Finger Discount, Brendan Dando and Guy Davis liked the episode, highlighting the animation and music during Lisa's nightmare.

 In 2024, Rich Knight of CinemaBlend named this episode as one of the 15 best episodes focusing on Lisa.

 Themes and analysis

-Seth Madej describes Lisa's reaction to her fear by sleeping in her parent's bed to be the wrong reaction because it makes the anxiety worse by saying, "Thanks to the superpower of irrationality, anxiety strengthens the more you evade its source.
+Seth Madej describes Lisa's reaction to her fear by sleeping in her parents' bed to be the wrong reaction because it makes the anxiety worse by saying, "Thanks to the superpower of irrationality, anxiety strengthens the more you evade its source.
 Lisa experiences that consequence when her phobia of the graveyard intensifies and expands the more she seeks refuge in her parents’ bedroom."